$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 The premium HDB buyer pays for location, walking distance to MRT, and the schools cohort.
 The keyring buys lifestyle, not investment leverage.

 The $1M HDB buyer almost always takes a bank loan.
-Headline mechanics, per MAS Notice 645:
+Here is how the numbers work, per MAS Notice 645.

 LTV and down payment